stat545ubc-2023/assignment-b3-Yian-lin/README.md

 ### Link to the app
 This Shiny app can be accessed through this link: https://yian-lin.shinyapps.io/Vancouver_Trees_2/.

+The previous version can be accessed through https://yian-lin.shinyapps.io/Vancouver_Trees/.

 ### R code and data
 R code and data used to build this app can be found in the `Vancouver_Trees` folder.
 The file *app.R* contains the R code used, and the file *vancouver_trees.csv* is the CSV-formatted version of the `vancouver_trees` dataset included in the [`datateachr` R package](https://github.com/UBC-MDS/datateachr).
 The data presented in this app is a subset of the *vancouver_trees.csv*.
 The R code used to create this subset can be found in lines 25 to 32 in *app.R*.